UnturnedGuard/UnturnedGuard-docs/docs/unturnedguard-configuration/debug-mode.rst

 ``DebugMode`` is the one of the plugin configuration parameter.

-The ``DebugMode`` - is specificly made for testing, it enables a adittional loggin in the console and other useful information for Developers of the UnturnedGuard.
+The ``DebugMode`` - is specificly made for testing, it enables a additional loggin in the console and other useful information for Developers of the UnturnedGuard.
 Don't change this option while Developers didn't asked to.

 RocketMod ``UnturnedGuard.RocketMod.configuration.xml``